jonnonz1/nz-statute-book/acts/public/2007/civil-aviation-amendment-act-2007.md

     (b) search a person under subsection (1A):
     (c) seize an item or substance under subsection (1A).
   (1C) To avoid doubt, an aviation security officer may search a person under this section whether or not an aviation security officer has previously searched the person under another section of this Act or under the Aviation Crimes Act 1972.
-  (1D) An aviation security officer who undertakes a search under this section must, within 3 working days of the search, give the Director a written report of the search, the circumstances in which it was conducted, and the matters that gave rise to the reasonable grounds to believe required by subsection (1A)(b).
+  (1D) An aviation security officer who undertakes a search under this section must, within 3 working days of the search, give the Director a written report of the search, the circumstances in which it was conducted, and the matters that gave rise to the reasonable grounds to believe required by subsection (1A)﻿(b).
 (4) Section 85(3) is amended by inserting , and any item or substance he or she seizes, after arrests.
 (5) Section 85 is amended by adding the following subsection:
   (4) An aviation security officer may seize an item or substance in the possession of a person that the aviation security officer arrests if the aviation security officer has reasonable grounds to believe that the item or substance is evidence of an offence against an enactment specified in subsection (1).

 ### 17 Regulations
-(1) Section 100(1) is amended by inserting the following paragraph after paragraph (b):.
+(1) Section 100(1) is amended by inserting the following paragraph after paragraph (b):
   (ba) prescribing those breaches of regulations made under paragraph (ee) that constitute offences under this Act:
-(2) Section 100(1) is amended by inserting the following paragraph after paragraph (c):.
+(2) Section 100(1) is amended by inserting the following paragraph after paragraph (c):
   (ca) prescribing those breaches of regulations made under paragraph (ee) that constitute infringement offences against this Act:
-(3) Section 100(1) is amended by inserting the following paragraph after paragraph (ed):.
+(3) Section 100(1) is amended by inserting the following paragraph after paragraph (ed):
   (ee) assisting aviation security, including (but not limited to)—
     (i) the specification and application of security controls for— (A) screening: